rhysco8/thermostat-challenge2/README.md

 ## Setup

-Navigate in your terminal to the folder you wish to download the app into and enter the following:
+Navigate in your terminal to the folder you wish to download the app into and enter the following on the command line:

 ### Clone repo
 ```